Deetsyzb/Deetsyzb/README.md

 -🐉 Fiction I am into (Inheritance Cycle, Wheel of Time, Bartimaeus)

--🤖 Interested in Machine Learning and the cloud.

 -📘 Had some experience with React, Node.js, Express, Mongo, PSQL, TS, JS

 -💻 Currently learning GO.